jancr/blog-posts/posts/prediction_and_callibration_1.md

 import scipy.stats
 ```

-Then we code Scott Alexanders prediction data coded as \[Guess, Outcome\].
+Then we code Scott Alexanders 2019 prediction as \[Guess, Outcome\].

-Because outcomes is what we want to "predict" we put that in the $y$ variable,
+Because Outcome is what we want to predict, we put that in the $y$ variable,
-and put guess in the predictor variable $x$
+and put Guess in the predictor variable $x$.

 ```python
 data = np.array((